rhboot/shim-review/README.md

 asking us to endorse anything else for signing is going to require some convincing on your part.

-As of 20 October 2025, shims sent to Microsoft will be signed with the 2011 and 2023 keys.
-For each shim you submit, you will receive two copies back, each signed by a different key.
-Here is the latest information from Microsoft: https://techcommunity.microsoft.com/blog/hardware-dev-center/signing-with-the-new-2023-microsoft-uefi-certificates-what-submitters-need-to-kn/4455787
+As of 27 June 2026, shims sent to Microsoft can only be signed by the Microsoft UEFI CA 2023.
+It is no longer possible to get your shim signed by the "old" Microsoft Corporation UEFI CA 2011 key.
+Up-to-date information from Microsoft about Secure Boot can be found here: https://support.microsoft.com/en-US/servicing/os/secure-boot/2026/02/updates-and-announcements

 New signing requirements have also taken effect, and are available here: https://techcommunity.microsoft.com/blog/hardware-dev-center/updated-microsoft-uefi-signing-requirements/1062916 Please note that undergoing this shim review exempts you from yearly security audits, as long as your shim only hands off to open source boot loaders.